Installation

 Context Arguments

-The first one is configured by the caller, and contains requests from the caller to your function, such as "I am calling you from a 1-indexed array system, please convert the index first", This argument is only relevant if you're targeting multiple languages.
+The context contains requests from the caller to your function, such as "I am calling you from a 1-indexed array system, please convert the index first", This argument is only relevant if you're targeting multiple languages.

 Generic Arguments